 If the latter, this could mean that this person is not quite right for you yet!
-It’s better not to hire someone who does not ‘fit’ than to suffer regrets at a later stage.
+It’s better not to hire someone who does not ‘fit’ than to suffer regrets later.

 Check how well the candidate would work within your team dynamics—not everyone works well in groups.
 Some people thrive in collaborative environments in which teamwork is necessary for success.
-Social media managers should be able to communicate clearly with others either verbally, via written text, or per video chat platforms such as Skype or FaceTime.
-Also, make sure there are no language barriers between you and your VA.
+Social media managers should be able to communicate clearly with others either verbally, via written text, or through video chat platforms such as Skype or FaceTime.
+Also, ensure no language barriers between you and your VA.
 Regular communication beyond emails will be necessary.

-You should meet with each candidate before making a hiring decision.
-This meeting is an opportunity of answering any questions they may have.
+It would help if you met with each candidate before making a hiring decision.
+This meeting is an opportunity to answer any questions they may have.
 You can also ensure that there is clarity on what you want from them, what they can do for you, and whether or not there are any potential conflicts that would prevent them from working for your company.
 You will also want to assess whether their personality matches well with yours.

-Think about how much time you spend on social media each week, and how much time you’d like to dedicate to it.
-You may be spending hours every week managing social media accounts (or sharing content, posting inspirational quotes, etc.).
+Think about how much time you spend on social media each week and how much you’d like to dedicate to it.
+You may spend hours weekly managing social media accounts (or sharing content, posting inspirational quotes, etc.).
 Therefore, finding someone who can take care of that for you frees up some of your time so that you can focus more on strategy.

-We hope that this article has provided helpful advice on how to find and hire a social media manager virtual assistant who can help grow your business.
+We hope this article has provided helpful advice on finding and hiring a virtual social media manager assistant who can help grow your business.
 Naturally, there are many ways to go about choosing such an assistant.
-Most important is that you find someone who knows what they are doing and who fits into your budget.
+The most important thing is finding someone who knows what they are doing and fits into your budget.

-You do not need to spend large amounts on expensive tools if they are not fit for purpose.
+You do not need to spend large amounts on expensive tools if they are unfit for purpose.